Ayesha-Jadoon/Social-Media-Data-Analysis-DSA-Project/README.md

 ## Future Enhancements

 - **Real-time Sentiment Analysis:**
-  Implement real-time sentiment analysis using the Twitter API to analyze live tweets.

-- **Web-based Visualization Dashboard:**
-  Develop a user-friendly web-based dashboard to visualize sentiment analysis results and insights.

-- **Support for Multilingual Datasets:**
-  Extend the tool to support sentiment analysis for multilingual datasets, allowing users to analyze text in different languages.

-- **Deep Learning Integration:**
+Modify the system to access real-time data from social media APIs for continuous sentiment analysis.

+- **Advanced NLP Models:**
-  Integrate deep learning models, such as LSTM or BERT, for improved sentiment classification and more accurate results.
+Explore advanced NLP models, such as LSTM or BERT, for more accurate sentiment classification.

+- **Multilingual Support:**
+Enhance the system to process and classify sentiments in multiple languages.